What are Electric Bikes?

 Other systems work in a different way or have different power capabilities.

 The basic elements of the law as applied to electric bikes are:

-2, The assisted speed must be limited to 15.5 mph (25 kph).
-The only place that you can use an unrestricted bike is on private land with the landowner's permission.
-Some retailers will lead you to believe that 'off road' is ok.
+- The assisted speed must be limited to 15.5 mph (25 kph).
+The only place that you can use an unrestricted bike is on private land with the landowner’s permission.
+Some may lead you to believe that ‘off road’ is ok.
 This is not the case.

 - A throttle can only be used without the pedals being engaged up to 4 mph.
 If the pedals are engaged (i.e. moving, even if slowly) then a throttle can be usd up to 15.5 mph.